 The company’s registered number will also need to be included on a number of these documents, and it is often good practice to include this, as it is the only unique identifier of the company that will never change.

-Whilst unregistered, trading names are still subject to certain legal restrictions and must comply with many of the provisions required, and listed above, for company names, the following differences should be observed:
+Whilst unregistered, trading names are still subject to certain legal restrictions and must comply with many of the provisions required, and listed above, for company names.
+However, the following differences should be observed:

 If you are considering setting up a company, Oury Clark can assist you with this process, including choosing a valid company name and checking the relevant trade mark registries, so please do contact us and we can advise you further.